SebasSBM/shogi_reader/README.md

 	  6- S-4b
 	  7- S-6h

-I use the following regexp to gather the information to be processed:
+I use <a href="https://github.com/SebasSBM/shogi_reader/blob/master/shogi_reader.py#L186">this regexp</a> to gather the information to be processed:
 	reg = re.compile('^\s*(\d+)-\s(.*)([-|x|\*])(.*)$')

   So, in objects returned by match() function (for instance, called "frag"), frag.group(1) would be the turn number -this is not mandatory for counting the turns through, or it should not be I should say-; frag.group(2) would be the kind of piece moved and desambiguation coords(if included); frag.group(3) gathers if it is a normal move("-"), a capture("x") or a piece drop("*");frag.group(4) would be the rest of the notation -coords where the piece is moved to and promoting symbols if they are present.